 - The property's fair market value before and after the disaster

-Do the calculations to account for reimbursements and gains, take off the $100 required and then make a final determination based on your AGI and the 10 percent threshold.
+Do the calculations to account for reimbursements and gains, take off the $100 required and make a final determination based on your AGI and the 10 percent threshold.
 You get your final amount for the itemized deduction on line 18.

 Getting Your Casualty Loss Deduction